 Each room has a wood-look vinyl plank floor for ease of cleaning, includes a bariatric chair (rated to hold up to 1,000 pounds) covered in vinyl upholstery (also for ease of cleaning), a side table, and a table lamp so nursing mothers can turn off the overhead light if they so choose.

 Each room also includes an outlet for a breast pump and a Koala brand changing table.
-There are no sinks in the rooms, but wall-mounted hand sanitizer dispensers installed.
+There are no sinks in the rooms, but wall-mounted hand sanitizer dispensers are installed.

 The Texas Health Code identifies organizations as “mother-friendly” when they establish policies to support worksite breastfeeding.
 The code also allows breastfeeding in any location.